jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_4/4_4_Clean_Up.md

 **!!!** Common pitfall: Be aware that directory and directory/ with a trailing slash will have different behaviors in rsync. directory will move the whole directory. directory/ with the trailing slash will move only the contents of directory.

 <details>
-  <summary>For more details and tips on writing a sync script</summary>
+  <summary>For more details and tips on writing a sync script, as well as other data transfer methods</summary>

 ---